-Table 16.2.3: Specific

-Clearing associated with wetlands (public safety, relevant infrastructure activities, consequential development of IPA approval, a coordinated project, extractive industry)

-PO7 Clearing maintains the current extent of vegetation associated with any natural wetland to protect:

-- 1. bank stability by protecting against bank erosion - 2. water quality by filtering sediments, nutrients and other pollutants - 3. aquatic habitat; and - 4. terrestrial habitat.
+Table 16.2.3: Specific Performance outcomes Acceptable outcomes Clearing associated with wetlands (public safety and infrastructure, a coordinated project, extractive industry, high value agriculture clearing, and irrigated high value agriculture clearing) PO7 Clearing maintains the current extent of vegetation associated with any natural wetland to protect: 1. bank stability by protecting against bank erosion 2. water quality by filtering sediments, nutrients and other pollutants 3. aquatic habitat; and 4. terrestrial habitat.
 AO7.1 Clearing does not occur in a natural wetland or within 100 metres of the defining bank of any natural wetland.

-A07.2 Clearing within 100 metres of the defining bank of any natural wetland:

-- 1. does not occur within 50 metres of the defining bank of any natural wetland; and - does not exceed widths in table 16.3.1 in this code.

-AO7.3 Where clearing cannot be reasonably avoided, and clearing has been reasonably minimised, an offset is provided for any acceptable significant residual impact from clearing of vegetation associated with a natural wetland (matter of state environmental significance).

-Clearing associated with wetlands (necessary to control non-native plants or declared pests, encroachment, managing thickened vegetation, fodder harvesting)

-PO8 Clearing maintains vegetation associated with a natural wetland to protect:

-- 1. bank stability by protecting against bank erosion - 2. water quality by filtering sediments, nutrients and other pollutants - 3. aquatic habitat; and - 4. terrestrial habitat.

-Clearing necessary to control non-native plants or declared pests:

-AO8.1 Where clearing is necessary to control nonnative plants or declared pests, mechanical clearing does not occur within five metres of the defining bank of a natural wetland.

-AO8.2 Clearing only occurs:
+OR AO7.2 Clearing within 100 metres of the defining bank of any natural wetland: 1. does not occur within 50 metres of the defining bank of any natural wetland; and 2. does not exceed widths in table 16.3.1 in this code.
+OR AO7.3 Where clearing cannot be reasonably avoided, and clearing has been reasonably minimised, an offset is provided for any acceptable significant residual impact from clearing of vegetation associated with a natural wetland (matter of state environmental significance).
+Clearing associated with wetlands (necessary to c encroachment, thinning, fodder harvesting) PO8 Clearing maintains vegetation associated with a natural wetland to protect: 1. bank stability by protecting against bank erosion 2. water quality by filtering sediments, nutrients and other pollutants 3. aquatic habitat; and 4. terrestrial habitat.
+Clearing necessary to control non-native plants or declared pests: AO8.1 Where clearing is necessary to control non-native plants or declared pests, mechanical clearing does not occur within five metres of the defining bank of a natural wetland.
+AND AO8.2 Clearing only occurs:

-- within a 1.5 metre radius from the base of the stem of individual non-native or declared pests; - to the extent necessary to provide access for the control of the non-native plants or declared pests.

-AO8.3 Clearing for access tracks running parallel to a natural wetland is not to be located within 10 metres of the defining bank of a natural wetland.

-Clearing for managing thickened vegetation: